Get a free, no obligation personal loan quote with rates as low as 9.99%

 • The coverage

-• What is the requirement to make a claim
+• The requirements to make a claim

 Bottom Line

 Not all types of insurance are absolute requirements.
 But it can be very beneficial to both you and your loved ones to consider them.
-While you’re in good physical, mental and financial health, it can seem like loan insurance is not a necessary thing.
+While you’re in good physical, mental, and financial health, it can seem like loan insurance is not a necessary thing.
 However, paying a premium for any kind of insurance is the same principle as having a rainy-day fund set up.

 Loan Insurance FAQs